 Washington is now seen as a fairly liberal state regarding marijuana legalization, with changes occurring earlier and more progressively than in other regions across the U.S.

-Qualified patients can now apply for and be issued medical marijuana cards, also called recognition cards or cannabis I.D. cards.
+Qualified consumers can now apply for and be issued medical marijuana cards, also called recognition cards or cannabis I.D. cards.
 Those who hold cards are formally exempt from criminal and civil penalties.

 Who is Eligible to Get a Medical Marijuana Card in Washington?

 To get a medical card, you must be a resident of the state of Washington.
-There is no age restriction for patients.
-However, to get a medical card under the age of 18, patients must have parent consent to cannabis consumption and become the registered caregiver.
-According to Leafbuyer, the following conditions make a person eligible to apply for a medical card:
+There is no age restriction for medical consumers.
+However, to get a medical card under the age of 18, individuals must have parent consent to cannabis consumption and become the registered caregiver.
+The conditions that make a person eligible to apply for a medical card can be found here.

-Even if someone definitively has at least one of these ailments, he or she must be seen by a health professional, including a medical doctor, physician assistant, osteopathic physician, osteopathic physician assistant, naturopathic physician, or advanced registered nurse practitioner.
+Even if someone has at least one of these ailments, he or she must be seen by a health professional, including a medical doctor, physician assistant, osteopathic physician, osteopathic physician assistant, naturopathic physician, or advanced registered nurse practitioner.
 Should that physician decide that medical cannabis will be useful in treatment, the decision must be verified by at least one other consulting physician.
-Underage patients must be reevaluated at least twice a year, and adult patients must be reevaluated at least once a year.
+Underage medical consumers must be reevaluated at least twice a year, and adult cardholders must be reevaluated at least once a year.

 How Can I Get a Medical Card in Washington?